 Trees and Shrubs

-Trees and shrubs for wildlife: For advice on what trees and shrubs to plant in your own garden for wildlife, please follow this link to our blog: http://northcurrywildlife.blogspot.com/2018/11/plant-tree-for-wildlife.html
+Trees and shrubs for wildlife: For advice on which trees and shrubs to plant in your own garden for wildlife, please follow this link to a blog by Natasha Shirley: http://northcurrywildlife.blogspot.com/2018/11/plant-tree-for-wildlife.html

 The Community Woodland was planted in the spring of 2009 by a team of volunteers with about 25 species of native trees and shrubs, and other species have been added since then (not all exclusively native).
 They were selected to give a broad range of colour, habit, leaf shape and to attract a wide variety of insects.
 The underlying theme is oak with an understorey of hazel.